Can Language Models Handle a Non-Gregorian Calendar? The Case of the Japanese wareki: Conclusions

 \section{Conclusions}

 This work analyzed whether LMs can handle the Japanese calendar, a non-Gregorian calendar.
-We evaluated models on tasks involving conversion, arithmetic, factual recall, and consistency across calendars.
-While Japanese-centric LMs handle basic conversions, most models struggle with more complex tasks and show inconsistent behavior.
+We evaluated models on tasks involving conversion, arithmetic, and factual recall.
+While Japanese-centric LMs and frontier LMs handle basic conversions, most models struggle with more complex tasks and show inconsistent behavior.
 Our findings highlight the need to understand the model limitations when dealing with non-Gregorian calendar systems and motivate future research investigating the causes of the revealed failures.